Advocacy

 According to national studies, socio-economically disadvantaged students who receive arts education are more than five times less likely to drop out of school.
 Involvement in arts is also linked to higher academic performance, increased standardized test scores, and more community service.

-Art prepares students for the workplace.
+Art prepares students for the workplace

 Creativity is one of the top three personality traits most important to career success, according to U.S. employers.
 72% of employers say creativity is of primary concern when they’re hiring.
 The arts teaches creativity, problem solving, collaboration and communication, and leadership.

-Art prepares students for college.
+Art prepares students for higher education

 The U.S. Department of Education recommends that college-bound middle school, junior high, and high school students study the arts.
 Many universities require one high school arts credit for admission.
 Students involved in art are twice as likely to earn a Bachelor’s degree.

-Easy & Effective Ways to Advocate
+Simple & Effective Ways to Advocate

 Write a letter to your administration.